natbox/laserDeburring/readme.md

 # Ray tracing
-`Presetting of deburring in a two dimensional optochemical space using an OpenFOAM solver with atmospheric ray tracing`
+`Presetting of deburring in a two dimensional optochemical space using atmospheric ray tracing by OpenFOAM`